DigitalOcean (DOCN)

 AI Analysis | Feedback

-- AWS for developers and small businesses
+The AWS or Google Cloud for individual developers and small businesses.

 AI Analysis | Feedback